Protein Bars vs Protein Shakes: Which Is Actually Better After a Workout?

 There is no rule that says you choose one and commit.
 Most people who train consistently use both, situationally.
 A shake immediately post-session when you are back at the facility.
 A bar in the afternoon at your desk when you need protein between meals without stopping what you are doing.

-Quality protein bars — those containing 15–20g of complete protein — are absolutely worth it as a protein source.
+Quality protein bars containing 15–20g of complete protein are absolutely worth it as a protein source.
+Bars with under 10g of protein, or bars where the protein count includes collagen (an incomplete protein), are generally less effective.